anvaka/streamlines/README.md

   // Defines the first point where integration should start.
 If this is
   // not specified a random point inside boundingBox is selected
+  // You can pass array of seed points, they are going to be used one by one
+  // if they satisfy the rules.
   seed: {x: -1, y: 1},

   // Separation distance between new streamlines.